 Description: Students become soldiers as they are immersed in history at the HM 69 Nike Missile base.
 Rangers facilitate activities as students reflect upon living life as a soldier during the Cold War, life as a child affected by Operation Pedro Pan, and about why history is still relevant today.

-Teachers across the world can sign up for a free, curriculum-based virtual program for students.
+Description: Teachers across the world can sign up for a free, curriculum-based virtual program for students.
 Presentations engage students in a live video and allow participants to interact with a Park Ranger in real time.
-Registration for virtual programs is open as of Friday, August 20 at 8:00am.
-Registration link can be found here.